mijp1/castep-docs/docs/tutorials/NMR/Example_1_-Ethanol.md

 </figure>

-The discovery that one could actually see chemical shifts in hydrogen spectra was made in 1951 at Stanford University by Packard, Arnold, Dharmatti (shown in Fig 1).
+The discovery that one could actually see chemical shifts in hydrogen spectra was made in 1951 at Stanford University by Packard, Arnold, Dharmatti (shown in Fig1. ).
 We will try to reproduce this result.

 ## Files